Formulaically Anticipated Quandaries…

 What is your smoking policy?

-Smoking of tobacco products (cigarettes, cigars and pipes), e-cigarettes and vaping are permitted in the Sea View Bar area (Deck 9, aft), starboard side only.
+Smoking of tobacco products (cigarettes, cigars and pipes), e-cigarettes and vaping are permitted on the Sea View Pool deck (Deck 9, aft), port side only.

 Smoking of tobacco products is not permitted in any other public areas, nor on any stateroom verandah or inside any staterooms,.

 E-cigarettes and vaping are not permitted on any stateroom verandah, but are permitted inside staterooms.

 Will I be able to access the internet?

 WiFi is available in virtually every cabin and most public spaces throughout the ship.
 The bad news is it’s not free—in fact, it’s quite expensive compared to land-based plans, probably because every 1 and 0 needs to be transmitted to and from SPACE, and probably via some other dark arts.
 It’s also not terribly fast, especially compared to broadband.
 Details for this sailing will be announced as soon as they are available.